learn-co-curriculum/phase-1-class-extension-and-inheritance/README.md

 ```
 In this code snippet, `Dog`, `Cat`, and `Bird` all accept `name` and
 have a method called `speak()`, thus repeating code.
 In JavaScript,
-you can create "child" object classes that inherit methods from their
+we can create "child" object classes that inherit methods and properties
-"parent" classes.
+from their "parent" classes, allowing us to reuse some class methods while
+building in additional functionality.

-In this lesson, we'll discuss 1 way of _extending_ functionality to other classes.
+In this lesson, we'll discuss 1 way of _extending_ functionality to
+other classes.

 ## Use the `extends` Keyword